ParthJadhav/Tkinter-Designer/docs/learn.md

 ## Finishing up

-Once I had for basic elements I uploaded the code to Github.
+Once I had the basic elements working I uploaded the code to Github.
 It started to gain attention and popularity.
 More and more people were using it and it was fun to see it happen.
 I learned a lot on the way.
 The most fascinating part was the community.
 I was able to connect with people who were using it.
 I learned a lot from them.

 [piccoloser](https://github.com/piccoloser) was one of the first contributor to this project.
 He refined and improved the documentation.